Top reasons for cart abandonment and how to address them

 Unexpected shipping costs or limited options

-How often have you abandoned a cart the moment you saw the shipping fee?
-It’s not just you—customers tend to abandon purchases when additional charges are only revealed at the final stages of checkout.
-Our ecommerce study found that 46% of UK consumers get frustrated with expensive delivery costs at the checkout, leading to cart abandonment.
+Our study on ecommerce businesses found that 46% of UK consumers get frustrated with expensive delivery costs at the checkout, leading to cart abandonment.

 What you can do